-Please note that the information may be triggering for some folx.
+Please note that the information may be triggering for some.
 If you need immediate assistance, please call your local crisis services.
-Please note that this article uses person-centred versus identity-centred language at the experts' request: folx with FASD.
+Please note that this article uses person-centred versus identity-centred language at the experts' request: the FASD Adult Leadership Commitee.

-All folx with FASD is unique, and like everyone else, have areas of strength and challenge.
-From the social model of disability, systems of racism, oppression, and ableism create barriers to access.
+FASD is a spectrum, and every individual with FASD is unique and like everyone else, have areas of strength and challenge.
+From the social model of disability, systems of racism, oppression, and ableism create barriers.
 Empowering folx with FASD honours their intersectionality and where supports can remedy systemic barriers.

 FASD is more common than previously reported.
-It is estimated that it affects 4-5% of the general population across Canada and the United States.
+It is estimated that the prevalence of FASD is approximately 4-5% of the general population across Canada and the United States.

-A common misconception is that FASD is associated with social, ethnic, or cultural background, but the majority of people in Canada drink alcohol.
+A common misconception is that FASD is associated with a specific social, ethnic, or cultural background, but the majority of people in Canada drink alcohol.

 FASD is a whole-body diagnosis, and supports should focus on meeting sensory, communication, regulation, memory, neurology, and health-related needs.